vbaconnet-ledger/developer-portal/_docs/NA/u_advanced_display_management.md

 }
 ```

-That was a mouthful!
-But we did it: we managed to dynamically adapt our flow AND our steps!
+That was a mouthful, but we did it: we managed to dynamically adapt our flow AND our steps!